otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 **Alice**

+1. Verify if the server's identity and long-term public key match.
+Abort the DAKE if they don't.
 1. Verify the received message.
 If something fails, abort the DAKE.
    1. Verify if `g*r` is on curve Ed448.
 See: OTRv4 spec, section "Generating ECDH and DH keys".
    1. Verify if `S` is a valid server profile.
 (TODO: How?)